Darboux-Lie derivatives: Introduction

+If $P$ is equipped with a $G$-principal connection, then the horizontal lift $X^H$ of a vector field $X$ on $M$ is $G$-equivariant.
+We define the covariant Darboux-Lie derivative of $\beta$ along $X$ as $\rlie^\omega_{X^H} \beta$.

+We show in the article that various classically known derivatives (covariant, Lie, Darboux) can be considered as special cases of (covariant) Darboux-Lie derivatives.
+We also prove various properties, including a characterization of (covariant) Darboux-Lie derivatives in terms of flows and a suitable Leibniz rule.
+We conclude with the proof of the Cartan magic formula for covariant Darboux-Lie derivatives.

-The content of the paper can be summarized as follows.
+The paper is organized as follows.
 Section~\ref{sec:prel} contains some preliminary material.
-In particular, we fix the notation for principal and associated bundles.
-Then we recall the definition and main properties of natural bundles.
+In particular, we fix the notation for principal and associated bundles, and recall the definition and main properties of natural bundles.

-In Section~\ref{sec:darboux}, we introduce a version of Lie derivative, which we call \emph{Darboux-Lie derivative}.
-Darboux-Lie derivatives are applied to fiber-bundle maps from a natural bundle to an associated fiber bundle.

-In \cite{kolar_article}, Jany\v{s}ka and Kol\'{a}\v{r} developed a general theory of Lie derivatives that includes as special cases the usual Lie derivatives and covariant derivatives of sections $s\from M \to P\gtimes V$.
-We will see that the notion of Darboux-Lie derivative incorporates the Jany\v{s}ka-Kol\'{a}\v{r} version of Lie derivative.

-Let $h\colon F(M) \to P\gtimes N$ be a fiber-bundle map as before.
-In order to obtain a concept that encompasses the classical idea of derivative, we use a $G$-equivariant form $\omega \from TN \to V$ on $N$ with values in a $G$-module $V$.
-In some notable cases, there is a canonical choice for such a form.
-For example, when $N$ is a Lie group equipped with the left action, then the natural choice for $\omega$ is the left Maurer-Cartan form on $N$.
-The Darboux-Lie derivative of $h$ along a $G$-invariant vector field $\widetilde{X}$ on $P$ is a fiber-bundle map $\rlie_{\widetilde{X}}^\omega h\from F(M)\to P\gtimes V$.
-It is defined using the Trautman lift also known as ``the generalized Lie derivative''.
-In Proposition~\ref{proprlieomegaflow}, we express the Darboux-Lie derivative in terms of flows of vector fields, thus relating it to the classical concept of Lie derivative.

-In Section~\ref{sec:vertical} we discuss the Darboux-Lie derivative along $G$-invariant vertical vector fields.
-Every such vector field $\widetilde{X}$ corresponds to a unique section $a$ of $P\gtimes \glie$.
-In the case $h$ has values in the associated vector bundle $P\gtimes V$, we show in~\Cref{fundamentalvectorfieldV} that $\rlie_{\widetilde{X}} h = - a\cdot h$, where $a\cdot h$ is a suitably defined fiber-bundle map from $F(M)$ to $P\gtimes V$.
-Now, let $\cg$ denote the group $G$ equipped with the conjugation action on itself.
-In~\Cref{fundamentalvectorfieldG} we find an expression for $\rlie_{\widetilde{X}} h$ in the case $h$ takes values in~\mbox{$P\gtimes \cg$}.

-In Section~\ref{sec:leibniz} we show that Darboux-Lie derivatives satisfy suitable Leibniz rules with respect to various binary operations on fiber-bundle maps.
-We obtain rather general expressions in~\eqref{verygeneralleibniztimesM} and~\eqref{verygeneralleibnizotimes}.
-To prove them, we also derive Leibniz rules for fibered and tensor products in \eqref{rlieproduct} and \eqref{rlietensorproduct}, respectively.